Igglybuff/awesome-piracy/readme.md

 ### autodl-irssi
 - [autodl-irssi](https://autodl-community.github.io/autodl-irssi/) autodl-irssi is a plugin for irssi that monitors IRC announce channels for torrent trackers and downloads torrent files based on user-defined filters.
-- [autodl-curl-sonarr](https://github.com/Zymest/autodl-curl-sonarr) Script to use as upload-command for autodl-irssi to post to Sonarr
 - [mreg](https://github.com/Igglybuff/mreg) Generates a "Match releases" expression for your autodl-irssi filter based on dvdsreleasedates.com's "Most Requested DVD Release Dates" section.
 - [Slack notifications for autodl-irssi](https://gist.github.com/Igglybuff/00d5e91274a562ac724d358bbbc8bc7b) Guide by yours truly on enabling Slack notifications for autodl-irssi